sci-42ver/SICP_SDF/sicp_notes.md

-Please deactivate this account since I won't use it anymore.
-If it is finished, please send email to qppq-czg@tutanota.com.
-Thanks in advance.

 # Notice
 - I am using Ryzen 4800H which is related the test result in this repo.
 - I won't dig into all *complexity computation* in this book since this is *not the target* of learning this book although I will do that sometimes.